GoktugDonmez/aipm/chrome-extension/README.md

 2. **Check ExtensionDataReceiver**: The app should automatically poll `localStorage` every 2 seconds
 3. **Refresh the app**: Try refreshing the Memoria app page
 4. **Check data format**: Verify the data in `localStorage` matches the expected format

+## Recent Updates

+### November 26, 2025 - Multi-Platform Expansion

+- **Extended platform support**: Added compatibility for Claude and Gemini in addition to ChatGPT
+- **Improved reliability**: Enhanced detection and integration across all three platforms
+- **Source tracking**: Automatically tags saved conversations with their origin platform for better organization

 ## Development